MicrosoftDocs/PowerShell-Docs/developer/module/how-updatable-help-works.md

 ## The Save-Help Process

-The following list describes the actions of the [Save-Help](/powershell/module/Microsoft.PowerShell.Core/Save-Help) and [Update-Help](http://go.microsoft.com/fwlink/?LinkID=210614) cmdlets when a user runs commands to update the help files in a file share, and then use those files to update the help files on the user's computer.
+The following list describes the actions of the [Save-Help](/powershell/module/Microsoft.PowerShell.Core/Save-Help) and [Update-Help](/powershell/module/Microsoft.PowerShell.Core/Update-Help) cmdlets when a user runs commands to update the help files in a file share, and then use those files to update the help files on the user's computer.
-The following list describes the actions of the [Save-Help](http://go.microsoft.com/fwlink/?LinkID=210612) and [Update-Help](http://go.microsoft.com/fwlink/?LinkID=210614) cmdlets when a user runs commands to update the help files in a file share, and then use those files to update the help files on the user's computer.

 The `Save-Help` cmdlet performs the following actions in response to a command to save the help files for a module in a file share that is specified by the **DestinationPath** parameter.